Protecting Crops Reducing Crop Protection's Environmental Impact

 The commitment to reduce the environmental impact of crop protection is a promise we’re making, simply yet ambitiously, to everyone.
 Measuring it is just as ambitious and not nearly as simple.
 But this is how we’ll all know that we’re keeping that promise and making progress.

-By using state of the art Environmental Impact Reduction (EIR) methodology we add the dimension of a robust science-based tool to help compare the relative environmental impacts of different tools on a farm.
+By using state of the art Crop Protection Environmental Impact Reduction (CP EIR) methodology we add the dimension of a robust science-based tool to help compare the relative environmental impacts of different crop protection tools on a farm.
 Moreover, it enables us to choose and develop products that have less impact while maintaining grower benefits.

 We’re using the two leading externally developed scientific models—and we’re making how we use them public.

 As the science of impact assessment evolves, we’ll work with the DTU and other experts in the field to expand the capabilities of the current models.
-And because these models are public, we’re able to invite the entire scientific community to check our progress and verify where we stand on our commitments.
+Currently we are focusing on the potential impact on aquatic ecosystems and we plan to enhance the model on soil and pollinators in the future.
+And because these models and the underlying methodology are publicly available, we invite the scientific community to check our progress and verify where we stand on our commitments.

 We’re looking to independent third-parties to verify our work.